 Supplemental Figure 4.
 Rank order plot of B. cinerea lesion size on two tomato genotypes

-Figure Legends
+Supplemental Table 1.
+Results of ANOVA following removal of domestication-associated isolates

+Supplemental Data Set 1.
+Mean ± SE of B. cinerea lesion size of all isolates across all tomato accessions.

+Supplemental Data Set 2.
+Results of single-isolate ANOVA on mixed effect model

+Supplemental Data Set 3.
+Gene and Functional Annotation based on T4 GWA Results

+ACKNOWLEDGMENTS

+Financial support for this work was provided by the National Research Foundation DNRF grant 99, US NSF grants IOS 1339125, MCB 1330337 and IOS 1021861, and the USDA National Institute of Food and Agriculture, Hatch project number CA-D-PLS-7033-H. DK and NS designed the research; NS, GS, RF, RG, DG and AS performed the research; SA and NS contributed new computational tools; NS analyzed data; NS and DK wrote the paper.

+AUTHOR CONTRIBUTIONS

+FIGURE LEGENDS

 Figure 1.
-Botrytis cinerea x tomato diversity in detached leaf assay and digital image analysis. a) Individual tomato leaflets of 6 S. lycopersicum genotypes and 6 S. pimpinellifolium genotypes are in randomized rows, spore droplets of individual B. cinerea isolates are in randomized columns.
-Digital images are collected 72 hours post inoculation.
-Single droplets of 40 B. cinerea spores are infected on randomized leaflets using randomized isolates, and digital images are taken 72 hours post inoculation.
+Botrytis cinerea x tomato diversity, as revealed by a detached leaf assay and digital image analysis. a) Individual tomato leaflets of 6 S. lycopersicum genotypes and 6 S. pimpinellifolium genotypes are in randomized rows, and spore droplets of individual B. cinerea isolates are in randomized columns.
+Digital images were collected 72 hours post inoculation.
+Randomized leaflets were infected with single droplets of spore suspensions from 40 randomized B. cinerea isolates, and digital images were taken 72 hours post inoculation.

-b) Digital masking of leaf and lesion is followed by automated measurement of area for each lesion.
+b) Digital masking of leaves and lesions was followed by automated measurement of the area of each lesion.

-c-h) Variation in lesion size resulting of the interaction of B. cinerea and diverse tomato genotypes.
+c-h) Variation in lesion size resulting from the interaction of B. cinerea and diverse tomato genotypes.

-c) Average lesion size of single B. cinerea isolates (line traces) across tomato host genotypes grouped by domestication status.
+c) Average lesion sizes of single B. cinerea isolates (line traces) across tomato host genotypes grouped by domestication status.

 d) Highlight of the common reference B. cinerea isolate B05.10.

-e) Highlight of the ten highest-virulence isolates, as estimated by mean virulence across all tomato genotypes.
+e) Highlight of the ten highest-virulence isolates, as estimated based on mean virulence across all tomato genotypes.

-f) Highlight of the ten most saprophytic, or low virulence, isolates, as estimated by mean virulence across all genotypes.
+f) Highlight of the ten most saprophytic, or low virulence, isolates, as estimated based on mean virulence across all genotypes.

 g) Highlight of the five isolates collected from tomato tissue.